-THE GAINEY RANCH COMMUNITY ASSOCIATION REQUIRED SUPPLEMENTARY INFORMATION ON FUTURE MAJOR REPAIRS AND REPLACEMENTS DECEMBER 31, 2022
+THE GAINEY RANCH COMMUNITY ASSOCIATION REQUIRED SUPPLEMENTARY INFORMATION ON FUTURE MAJOR REPAIRS AND REPLACEMENTS DECEMBER 31, 2024

-Gainey Ranch Community Association had a reserve study conducted in 2022, which was dated January 1, 2023, by Facilities Advisors, Inc. The Association's Board of Directors used this study as an aid in the development of a reserve strategy for the repair and replacement of components of common property.
+Gainey Ranch Community Association had a reserve study conducted in 2022, which has been updated with an effective date of January 1, 2025, by Facilities Advisors, Inc. The Association's Board of Directors used this study as an aid in the development of a reserve strategy for the repair and replacement of components of common property.
 The study was useful in identifying the components which would need repair or replacement and in estimating their useful lives and replacement costs.
 The Board reviews every line item in these estimates, revises them on an annual basis, and incorporates them into goals and planning concerns of the Association as a whole.
-For the year ended December 31, 2022, the Board considered these elements and determined reserve fund requirements.
+For the year ended December 31, 2024, the Board considered these elements and determined reserve fund requirements.
 Replacement costs were considered at "market" with no inflation factor being incorporated in the calculations.
-The amounts reported in the reserve replacement fund are for demonstrative purposes only and were allocated based on the estimated current replacement cost.
+The amounts reported in the reserve fund are for demonstrative purposes only and were allocated based on the estimated current replacement cost.